philthompson10/pyqtdeploy/doc/sysroot.rst

         :param str name: is the name of the directory.
         :param bool empty: ``True`` if an existing directory should be emptied.

-    .. py:method:: decode_version_nr(version_nr)

-        An encoded version number is decoded to a 3-tuple of major version, minor version and patch version.

-        :param int version_nr: is the encoded version number.
-        :return: the decoded 3-tuple.

     .. py:method:: delete_dir(name)

         A directory and any contents are deleted.
 Any errors are handled